 I stand eager to travel anywhere in the world to be of assistance in meeting your alternative dispute resolution needs.
 I have facilitated ADR cases involving disputes ranging from Alabama to Wisconsin and Dallas to Philadelphia.

 Although most ADR events take place in a party's law office, in addition to a local one, I also have access to many private and secure venues throughout the Midwest.

-I have now conducted over 800 arbitration or mediation sessions.
-These facilitations have involved many categories of disputes, and, of course, factual scenarios- such as personal injuries or wrongful deaths involving alleged medical malpractice, nursing home negligence, agricultural mishaps, drownings, electrocutions, product and premises liability, academic fraud, civil rights matters including Title IX assertions, asbestos based mesothelioma, motor vehicle accidents, commercial disputes involving professional liability assertions, contracts, employer-employee issues, construction hassles, property tax disagreements, environmental troubles, probate difficulties, real estate problems including condemnation, zoning variances, and boundary disputes and family issues such as guardianship concerns, child custody and the division of marital estates.
+I have now conducted nearly 900 arbitration or mediation sessions.
+These facilitations have involved many categories of disputes, and, of course, factual scenarios- such as personal injuries or wrongful deaths involving alleged medical malpractice, nursing home negligence, agricultural mishaps, drownings, electrocutions, product and premises liability, academic fraud, civil rights matters including Title IX assertions, asbestos based mesothelioma, motor vehicle accidents, commercial disputes involving professional liability assertions, contracts, employer-employee issues, construction hassles, property tax disagreements, environmental troubles, probate difficulties, real estate problems including condemnation, zoning variances, and boundary disputes and family issues such as probate disputes, guardianship concerns, child custody and the division of marital estates.

 During an arbitration I adhere to the American Arbitration Association's rules unless the parties agree to an ethical modification of any one or more of those standards.